adonese/mit/specs.md

 - bakery services
 - auditor services

+- Adding chained query methods.
+Will greatly clean the api when we are building our search engine

 ### Flour submission

 This describe the general workflow for flour submission, and the api used for so.